gabrieln2805/invoice-anomaly-detection/README.md

 - threshold = 98th percentile

-This mirrors audit practice:

- controls workload

-adapts to data volume

-avoids arbitrary absolute cutoffs
+This mirrors audit practice,controls workload adapts to data volume and avoids arbitrary absolute cutoffs

 8. Result Interpretation
 8.1 Why some invoices with low Z-score are flagged

-An invoice can have:

-a normal amount (amount_zscore ≈ 0)

-but still be anomalous due to:

-unusual timing

-rare vendor behavior

-multivariate interactions

-This is expected and desirable:

-Anomalies are detected based on overall pattern deviation, not a single metric.
+An invoice can have a normal amount (amount_zscore ≈ 0) but still be anomalous due to unusual timing, rare vendor behavior and multivariate interactions.
+This is expected and desirable since anomalies are detected based on overall pattern deviation, not a single metric.

 8.2 Vendor Frequency Effect

-Due to dataset characteristics:

-most vendors appear only once or twice

-vendor_tx_count is often low
+Due to dataset characteristics most vendors appear only once or twice and vendor_tx_count is often low.

-As a result:

-the model emphasizes contextual and amount-based anomalies

-this behavior is documented and expected
+As a result the model emphasizes contextual and amount-based anomalies, this behavior is documented and expected.

 In real ERP systems, vendor histories would be longer, improving vendor risk profiling.

 9. Dashboard Outputs
+10.
 KPIs

 Total invoices processed